brentp/cyvcf2/docs/source/index.rst

 Modifying Existing Records
 ==========================

+.. this example is also in the writing.rst page

 `cyvcf2` is optimized for fast reading and extraction from existing files.
 However, it also offers some means of modifying existing VCFs.
 Here, we show an example of how to modify the INFO field at a locus to annotate